struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

 In case you have doubts on how good they are, try 1 month free pluralsight subscription or follow below steps to get 3/6 months subscriptions (via crunchadeal.com).

 1. Head over to pluralsight.com
-2. Create a Microsoft live account from here.
+2. Create a Microsoft live account from here https://home.live.com/.
 You don’t have to create one if you already have one.
 3. Now, go to https://my.visualstudio.com and create an account with your Microsoft live id.
 4. You will see the visual studio dev essentials page with pluralsight 6 months subscription option.
 5. Click “Get Coupon” option and then click activate link as shown in the image below.